weusethat/we-use-that/_posts/2012-08-05-metaoptimize.md

 We host public code on [GitHub](https://github.com/).
 We used to host private repos on GitHub, but now we host them on a private server (I had forgotten that we do not need our paid Github plan anymore, and just downgraded to the free GitHub plan).
 When collaborating with outsiders, we prefer to use [BitBucket](https://bitbucket.org/).

-We use [Webfaction](http://webfaction.com) for webhosting.
-Their support is great.
+We use [Webfaction](http://webfaction.com) for webhosting, their support is great.
 Our main WordPress site is driven by a customized [ThemePress](http://www.themepress.com/) theme.
 We throw our website behind [CloudFlare](http://cloudflare.com).

 We use [Google Apps](http://www.google.com/enterprise/apps/business/) for email.
 For sending transactional email from our forum, we use [fastmail.fm](http://fastmail.fm)'s SMTP server, but are considering migrating to [SendGrid](http://www.sendgrid.com).
 [Boomerang for Gmail](http://www.boomeranggmail.com/) is AWESOME.
 I can't recommend it enough.
 We use it when we send an important email that needs a reply, to notify us if no reply has been sent.
 We would pay double for it.
 We do not have a mailing list, but should.
 We will probably use [MailChimp](http://www.mailchimp.com).